 A decade after Dyson launched its first cordless stick vacuum, Miele has finally launched a cordless cleaner, and it’s the most expensive one you can buy.

 Miele says its Triflex cordless vacuum is the most versatile model around, thanks to its modular 3-in-1 design.
 The premium version, which includes a spare battery, costs an astonishing £699.
-It was unveiled at the IFA 2019 trade show and should be available in the UK soon.
+It was unveiled at the IFA 2019 trade show and should be available in the UK from December 2019.

 The brand has certainly taken its time developing the Triflex – it’s the last major vacuum brand to go cordless.
 Perhaps that’s not surprising, as it only started making bagless vacuums in 2017 (the Miele Blizzard range).